ParmeJon/ML-practice/README.md

 # Simple machine learning projects

-I'm aiming to practice with brain.js.
+Is it flirty?

 ## Project Idea

-To determine how flirty a text message is from 0 to 1
+To determine how flirty a text message is.

 ## Getting Dataset